8ft0/study-guide/docs/DevOps/scenarios/Implement Security Best Practices in a DevOps Pipeline.md

-# Scenario 11: Implement Security Best Practices in a DevOps Pipeline
+# Implement Security Best Practices in a DevOps Pipeline

 **Task:** Design a DevOps pipeline with integrated security best practices.